We love this park! Lots of hiking! Even saw a bald eagle this trip.

 Miles of well groomed horse trails available with creek crossings, steep hills and beautiful pine tree.
 There’s a primitive horse camp as well, and places to tie horses at the entrance with high lines.
 Dogs are welcome to.

 Beautiful campsites on the water and near it.
 Playgrounds, cabins, camper cabins, tent sites & camper sites.
 Some camper sites have electric & water.
 First come first serve in the winter.
 One heated bathroom with a shower is open in the winter.
 Absolutely beautiful & great trails.
+There is nice several mile through trail that goes from the dam area following the river to the primitive camping area and then to the camper/rv camping area.
+Beautiful area to see in the winter & not as busy.
+You will mainly see people fishing for trout.
+During the summer I hear it gets pretty busy with people tubing on the river.

 This trip was memorable for so many reasons but the Chestnuts really make this park stand out.
 The park has several Chestnut trees which is usually a rare find these days.
 Later on, I found a sign explaining why the park had so many Chestnut trees.
 They are working to bring them back.
 We used our grubstick to roast them over the open fire.
 Many of us fondly think of the Christmas song but how often have you roasted your own Chestnuts while camping?